 Special Educational Needs and Disabilities (SEND)

-We work hard to be an inclusive school, giving consideration to the needs of each pupils' individual starting point, so they can 'be the best they can be'.
+We work hard to be an inclusive school, giving consideration to the needs of each pupils' individual starting point,

 Our SEND and other policies can be found here.